Steve House (climber): Alpine climbing

 Kapura Peak, 6,490m.
 First ascent with Swenson and Miller.

 K7, 6942m.
-On his fourth attempt Steve made the second ascent, solo, by a new route.
+On his fourth attempt House made the second ascent, solo, by a new route.
 The climb was highly technical and earned him a nomination for the Piolet d’Or.
 He won the audience prize that year.

 Nanga Parbat, 8,125m, Rupal Face attempt.
 With Miller the pair pioneered a new route to 7,500m and descended the harrowingly difficult face in poor weather.